active-logic/activelogic-cs/Doc/Reference/RoR.md

 ## Caveats and workarounds

 RoR does not handle repeating tasks.
-If a task seamlessly cycles, RoR-enabled decorators will not reset.
+If a task seamlessly cycles, RoR-enabled decorators will not reset (see #37).

 A common case is this: